 If you have taken your benefits and plan to keep working - or go back to work - you may have important tax issues to think about.

 This applies if you were an active RPS member on 5 April 2006 and have a Protected Pension Age.
 (It's not applicable to ill-health cases).

 This could affect you if you return to work for the same employer; a company in the same corporate group; or another employer you are connected to in the RPS, within:

 In these situations, you would lose your protected pension age for benefits in all sections of the RPS and HMRC would consider your benefits to be unauthorised payments, subject to a very high level of tax up to 70% until you reach 55.
 Depending on payment timings, this could affect your lump sum as well as your pension.

 The restriction doesn’t apply if you return to work for a company not related to you or your previous employer, or if you return to your previous employer after the above timescales.
 If you take your benefits after age 55, there is no restriction on returning to work for any employer.

-If you are under age 55, taking your benefits and thinking about returning to work, you must email RPMI at firstname.lastname@example.org or tel: 0800 012 1117.
-When contacting RPMI, please quote your Pension Reference Number (you can find this when you log into your myRPS account).
+If you are under age 55, taking your benefits and thinking about returning to work, you must email Railpen at email@example.com or tel: 0800 012 1117.
+When contacting Railpen, please quote your Pension Reference Number (you can find this when you log into your myRPS account).

 You should also seek independent financial advice about possible tax issues before you make a decision.
-Neither the Trustee, RPMI nor your employer can offer advice; nor should information provided by RPMI be relied on as advice about your individual circumstances.
+Neither the Trustee, Railpen nor your employer can offer advice; nor should information provided by Railpen be relied on as advice about your individual circumstances.

 Visit unbiased.co.uk for a list of independent financial advisers in your area.